Bowling Green State University: Greek life

-While fraternities and sororities used to own their own houses off-campus, starting in the early 1960s, the university refused to recognize any organization's off-campus house.
-Chapters then moved into on-campus houses owned by the university.
 In 2014, BGSU demolished its Greek Town Homes located on old Fraternity Row, old Sorority Row, and the North and South Greek Conklin buildings and finished construction of a new Greek Village in 2016.
-The current Greek Village consists of 10 buildings divided into 33 sections.
+The current Greek Village consists of ten buildings divided into 33 sections.

 In 2021, Bowling Green student Stone Foltz died as a result of alcohol poisoning at the Delta Beta chapter of Pi Kappa Alpha International Fraternity.
 Two of the fraternity's members were found guilty for hazing Foltz and given jail sentences.

 Media and publications

 Newspaper

 Campus newspapers include the independent student newspaper, The BG News, published since 1920.
 It was known as the Bee Gee News before assuming its current name on September 21, 1951.
 The paper is available for free at 135 newsstands.
 In 2009 the paper became available on the Internet as an online newspaper.
 The paper prints Monday and Thursday during the fall and spring semesters.

 The university's independent, student operated yearbook was first published in 1918 but stopped after one edition for six years.
 In 1924 it resumed production and was published every year as a record of students, activities, and events for a given year.
 In 2008, the yearbook was replaced with a magazine format, The Key Magazine, and is published semi-annually, in fall and spring semesters.